BOWDON HOCKEY NEW MEMBERS FAQ

 What do I need to do to join?

-- You also need to join the Bowdon Club as a sports club member by clicking here.
-The Hockey section is part of the wider Bowdon Club and your membership of the overall Club is required for insurance purposes.
+3. You also need to join the Bowdon Club as a sports club member by clicking here.
+The Hockey section is part of the wider Bowdon Club and your membership of the overall Club is required for insurance and other purposes.

-What if there is no space for my age group?
+What if there is no space for me?

-What are the different fees and why can’t I pay all in one?
+What are the different fees for Club and Hockey?

 Bowdon operates as a multi-sports club, with hockey being just one of the sports.
-The Bowdon Club has to manage its facilities (including the pitch and floodlights), bar, insurance and general upkeep– which is what your Club membership fee contributes to.
+The Bowdon Club has to manage all its facilities (including the pitch and floodlights), bar, insurance and pay salaries of those who oversee its general upkeep – this is what your Club membership fee contributes to.

-The Hockey section fees cover hockey coach salaries, training, entry to tournaments and leagues and equipment such as goals, balls, bibs and GK equipment.
+The Hockey section fees cover professional hockey coaches, training, entry to tournaments and leagues, EH affiliation fee and equipment such as goals, balls, bibs and GK equipment.

-Match fees are also levied each time you play a match, which cover pitch hire, umpire and coach fees and after match teas.
+Match fees are also levied each time you play a match, covering pitch hire, umpire and coach fees and match teas.

 Where are our home pitches?

 Our main pitch is the ‘wet pitch’ located adjacent to the Bowdon Clubhouse.
-We also have use of the pitches at Altrincham Boys Grammar School on Marlborough Road and Altrincham Girls Grammar School off Green Walk.
+Our other ‘home’ pitches are at Altrincham Boys Grammar School on Marlborough Road and Altrincham Girls Grammar School off Green Walk.
 All pitches are within a 10 minute walk of the club.
 You can find out more about our home pitches here.

-Our kit is supplied by the Y1 hockey brand and is sold from the shop beside our home ‘wet pitch’.
-Keep an eye on @y1Bowdon on Instagram for kit updates and shop opening times or email [email protected]
+Our kit is supplied by Y1 hockey and is sold from the Y1 Bowdon shop beside our home ‘wet pitch’.
+More information on our Y1 Bowdon webpage, opening hours are updated on @y1Bowdon Instagram and the Bowdon Community Whatsapp.
+You can also email [email protected] for more information or kit queries.

 We also try to run Preloved Kit sales – keep an eye on our social media for updates.